billyc/keyboard/docs/README.md

 - For my own system, I removed the "US Qwerty" keyboard so that Windows always defaults to this layout.
 Otherwise you may need to choose it from the language icon near your system clock/tray.

 ## 2. Linux

+The linux keyboard also has the `semicolon` key as a "special key" which you must press and then follow by a second key to get the letter you want.
+Semi-semi produces a real semicolon; semi-space produces a semi followed by a space (very logical!) and semi followed by one of a-o-u-s-x-g-i gets you the fancy letters.

 1. Copy the following two files using sudo to their proper places: